 Overview

-The Cambridge Waste Water Treatment Plant Relocation Project was granted consent by the Secretary of State for Environment, Food and Rural Affairs (DEFRA) on April 8 2025.
+The Cambridge Waste Water Treatment Plant Relocation Project had been granted consent by the Secretary of State for Environment, Food and Rural Affairs (DEFRA) on April 8 2025.

-This Anglian Water Services Ltd project includes the construction and operation of an Integrated Waste Water Treatment Centre and Sludge Treatment Plant, transfer tunnels, terminal and intermediate pumping stations, vehicle access, utilities connections, renewable energy generation, ancillary buildings and landscaping.
+The Anglian Water Services Ltd project had included the construction and operation of an Integrated Waste Water Treatment Centre and Sludge Treatment Plant, transfer tunnels, terminal and intermediate pumping stations, vehicle access, utilities connections, renewable energy generation, ancillary buildings and landscaping.
 This will result in a new waste water treatment plant for Greater Cambridge, located south of Horningsea to replace the current site on Cowley Road.

 Discharge of requirements

-The requirements relate to technical submissions only, many of which build on the detail of the outline schemes, which were scrutinised by Cambridgeshire County Council’s technical officers and other interested parties during the DCO Examination, ahead of the Secretary of State’s decision to grant permission for the development.
+The requirements related to technical submissions only, many of which built on the detail of the outline schemes, which were scrutinised by Cambridgeshire County Council’s technical officers and other interested parties during the DCO Examination, ahead of the Secretary of State’s decision to grant permission for the development.

-Consultees will vary depending on the specific requirement but for example will include: the Lead Local Flood Authority, County Ecology, South Cambridgeshire District Council, Cambridge City Council and the Environment Agency.
+Consultees varied depending on the specific requirement but for example included: the Lead Local Flood Authority, County Ecology, South Cambridgeshire District Council, Cambridge City Council and the Environment Agency.

-As these are technical submissions, there is no public consultation as part of this process.
-Nonetheless, we will be updating this webpage as and when requirements are discharged (agreed).
-The documents will be available to view on our public access planning webpages.
+As the requirements were technical submissions, there was no public consultation as part of the process.
+Nonetheless, this webpage was updated when requirements were discharged (agreed).
+The documents will continue be available to view on our public access planning webpages.
 To find, enter the keywords ‘Cambridge Waste Water’ into the search field and click Search button.

 - Requirement 09(2)(a)(iii): Pollution Incident Control Plan